1gotham/PasswordManager/README.md

 **Simple password manager built with Java Swing.**
 **Passwords are encrypted using the Caesar cipher.**
-"University project created for educational purposes."
+University project created for educational purposes.

 **Features:**
 - Add, view, and delete passwords